sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 to the model that uses the mean as a single predictor).
 But it is not very interpretable.

-To can fix this, we would like to convert these two fairly meaningless numbers into one number.
+To fix this, we would like to convert these two fairly meaningless numbers into one number.
 A nice, interpretable number, which for no particular reason we will call *R*\².
 What we would like is for the value of *R*\² to be equal to 1 if the regression model makes no errors in predicting the data.
 In other words, if it turns out that the residual errors are zero.
 That is, if SS\ :sub:`res` = 0 then we expect *R*\² = 1.
 Similarly, if the model is completely useless, we